Ionamin Side Effects

 Generic Name: phentermine

-Note: This page contains side effects data for the generic drug phentermine.
-It is possible that some of the dosage forms included below may not apply to the brand name Ionamin.
+Note: This page contains information about the side effects of phentermine.
+Some of the dosage forms included on this document may not apply to the brand name Ionamin.

 For the Consumer